How small businesses should go about hiring freelancers

 I give them specific guidelines on what I'm looking for and a clear deadline.
 I probably won't want to work with someone if they miss the deadline (without an excellent justification) or don't do what is asked of them.

-6. Being Finicky is Okay
+6. Being finicky is okay

 You could sometimes feel like hiring a freelancer who isn't 100% committed.
 It could be simpler to just put up with a freelancer's quirks if a job needs to be finished yesterday rather than looking for a better candidate.